Biblical Moments with Frank King

 Monday Aug 05, 2024

 Embracing a lifestyle of humility goes against the grain of our society.
 In the world, the humble guy is the one who finishes last.
 He is the one who gets stepped on.
-To get ahead in this world, the thinking is that you have to be abrasive; toot your own horn, or step on other people.
-This episode underscores the blessing of humility.
+To get ahead in this world, the thinking is that you must be abrasive; toot your own horn, or step on other people.
+In this episode, Frank King refutes that.
+He explains the importance of humility in the life of a Christian.

 One day, the disciples asked Jesus, who is greatest in the kingdom of heaven.
 To their surprise, Jesus called a little child and set him amidst them.
 “Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven,” Jesus said (Matthew 18:3, KJV).
 That incident speaks volumes about God’s view toward humility.